adineshreddy/BOX-OFFICE-GO/README.md

 # BoxOfficeGo

 ## Project Description
 BoxOfficeGo is a movie ticket booking platform with a Go-based backend and an Angular frontend.
-The system will allow users to browse movies and showtimes, select seats, and book tickets, while admins can manage movies, theaters and pricing.
+The system will allow users to browse movies and showtimes, select seats, and book tickets, while admins can manage movies, theaters, and pricing.

 ## Members
 ### Front-end